 So, with that in mind, and as the leader of Iterators, I decided to continue enabling our employees’ success and move back permanently to CIC.
 We love CIC and how welcomed we've always been.
 We wanted to see real inclusion at work, not separated by disability status, housed separately, or separated from what is commonly called neurotypicals.
 We tried to make it easier on our employees during the winter and let others witness how hard we work daily.
 As the Australian author John Atwood has said in many talks (but paraphrased here), he's not worried about the neurodiverse but about the neurotypicals.

 ]]>That's why we've put together this list of the best mobile automation testing tools currently available.
-Whether you're looking for a tool to help you test your app's functionality, UI, or performance, we've got you covered.
+Whether you're looking for mobile app testing software reviews to help you test your app's functionality, UI, or performance, we've got the best mobile automation testing tools covered.

 So without further ado, here are the 10 best app testing tools for 2023.